jainanuj261/flask-terraform-devops-project/README.md

-Provisioned infra using Terraform for flask application using Jenkins pipeline
+Provisioned infra using Terraform for [Flask Application](https://github.com/jainanuj261/Terraform-python-mysql-db-proj.git) using [Jenkins pipeline](https://github.com/jainanuj261/jenkins-terraform-devops-project.git)

 Below are the AWS resources that are provisioned for the flask application.